Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Download vector tiles to local cache/README.md

 ## How it works

 1. Create an `ExportVectorTilesTask`, passing in the `PortalItem` for the vector tiled layer.
 Since vector tiled layers are premium content, you must first authenticate with the Portal.
-2. Create default `ExportVectorTilesParameters` from the task, specifying extent and maximum scale.
+2. Create parameters for the export by using the task's method, `ExportVectorTilesTask.createDefaultExportVectorTilesParameters(areaOfInterest:maxScale:)`, specifying the area of interest and max scale.
-3. Create a `ExportVectorTilesJob` from the task using the parameters, and specifying a vector tile cache path and an item resource path.
+3. Create an `ExportVectorTileJob` by using the task's method, `ExportVectorTilesTask.exportVectorTiles(parameters:vectorTileCacheURL:itemResourceCacheURL:)`, passing in the parameters and specifying a vector tile cache path and an item resource path.
 The resource path is required if you want to export the tiles with the style.
-4. Start the job, and once it completes successfully, get the resulting `ExportVectorTilesResult`.
+4. Start the job, then await the job's results.
-5. Get the `VectorTileCache` and `ItemResourceCache` from the result to create an `ArcGISVectorTiledLayer` that can be displayed to the map view.
+5. Get the `VectorTileCache` and `ItemResourceCache` from the result's output and create an `ArcGISVectorTiledLayer`.
+6. Create a `Map`, specifying a basemap with a base layer of the vector tiled layer.
+7. Set the map's initial viewpoint to the area of interest and create a map view with the map.

 ## Relevant API